Learning about depression

 Taking Care of Your Depression at Home

-There are many things you can do at home to help manage your depression.
+There are many things you can do at home to help manage your depression, such as:

 - Get enough sleep.